7 Ways to Ease Bunion Pain Without Surgery

 Consider purchasing some foam or gel padding from a drug store and placing it over the bunion inside your shoe.
 This can alleviate some of the pressure and bunion pain when walking around on a day-to-day basis.
-Don’t miss these 9 other common foot problems and podiatrists’ simple solution for them.
+Here’s more about other types of bunion correctors and how they work.

 Applying an ice pack throughout the day can help reduce inflammation and bunion pain, according to the American College of Foot and Ankle Surgeons.
 This can be particularly helpful if you have to stand for long periods of time.
 Learn the subtle signs of disease your feet can reveal.